abadr2020/StoreFrontAPI/README.md

 CREATE DATABASE store_front_test;

+\c store_front

+GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO store_front_api;

+\c store_front_test

+GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO store_front_api;

 GRANT ALL PRIVILEGES ON DATABASE store_front TO store_front_api;

 GRANT ALL PRIVILEGES ON DATABASE store_front_test TO store_front_api;

 Then run 'npm run db:up' script

-nodemon should be installed globally
+db-migrate and nodemon should be installed globally

 Then we could run 'npm run start' script